hafidhbakarjuma/dlh-cyber/blue_team/1x03_defense_blueprint/8-budget_allocation.md

 ## Part 1: Selection

-We have successfully **funded** the optimal controls within our $120,000 budget to maximize Net Value while ensuring critical coverage for the highest-priority threats.
-Every chosen initiative is **funded** based on its return on investment and risk reduction capacity.
+We have successfully funded the optimal controls within our $120,000 budget to maximize Net Value while ensuring critical coverage for the highest-priority threats.
+Every chosen initiative is **funded**, **deferred**, or **rejected** based on its return on investment and risk reduction capacity.

 | Status | Control | Cost | Reasoning |
 | :--- | :--- | :--- | :--- |